What to expect

 - Breathtaking castles and stunning palaces in the Wachau region

-- Relaxed cycling along easy terrain that’s ideal for families
+- Relaxed cycling along easy terrain that’s ideal for occasional cyclists

 Arrive in Passau – Engelhartszell

 Make your way to the river-town of Passau, which sits at the crossroads of three rivers.
-Check in to your cabin from 4.30pm, ready for an evening cruise around 7pm to Engelhartszell in Upper Austria.
+Check in to your cabin from 4.00pm, Normandie customers take an evening cruise around 7pm to Engelhartszell in Upper Austria (for 2019 departures Arlene II customers remain in Passau for the night).
 Enjoy a drink at your welcome meeting.

-Engelhartszell - Brandstatt – Bratislava & Great Loop
+Engelhartszell (or Obernzell) - Brandstatt – Bratislava (or Devin) & Great Loop

-Tour through the romantic fluvial landscapes of the Danube’s Great Loop – one of the river’s most beautiful sections and home to idyllic villages and cosy taverns.
-Rejoin the boat at the charming village of Brandstatt and cruise through the night to Bratislava.
+Normandie customers tour through the romantic fluvial landscapes of the Danube’s Great Loop – one of the river’s most beautiful sections and home to idyllic villages and cosy taverns.
+Normandie customers rejoin the boat at the charming village of Brandstatt and cruise through the night to Bratislava.

 34 miles (54 km)